Hi-Folks/data-block/README.md

 ```

 You can combine the `select()`, the `where()` and the `orderBy()` method.
-If you want to retrieve elements with `product` and `price` keys, with the price greater than 100 and ordered by `price`:
+If you want to retrieve elements with `product` and `price` keys, with a price greater than 100 and ordered by `price`:

 ```php
 $table = Block::make($dataTable);